Jason-Abbott/webCal/README.md

 ### CUSTOMIZING THE CALENDAR

 webCal allows you to easily change the date format and colors used throughout the entire calendar by editing one file, webCal3_themes.inc.
-This file includes insructions and examples on how to adjust the date format and color themes.
+This file includes instructions and examples on how to adjust the date format and color themes.

 ### USER MANAGEMENT